wthrowe/spectre/docs/DevGuide/Brigand.md

 no elements of a list.
 The default predicate checks that the element's `value` is not equal to zero.
 \snippet Test_TMPLDocumentation.cpp tmpl::not_found

+\remark
+This function performs the same operation as \ref none.
+See \ref any for discussion.

 \see \ref find, \ref found, \ref none